vuongducphuong/documentation/content/applications/marketing/events/event_essentials.rst

   help better organize event cards in the kanban and are useful when using search filters during reporting periods.
 - :guilabel:`Organizer`: detail the organizer(s) for the event.
-This field is usually the company that owns the Odoo database, or a vendor.
+This field is usually the company that owns the Leansoft database, or a vendor.
 - :guilabel:`Responsible`: name the point person who is responsible for organizing the event.
-- :guilabel:`Website`: indicate which Odoo website(s) the event event should be published to.
+- :guilabel:`Website`: indicate which Leansoft website(s) the event event should be published to.
 - :guilabel:`Venue`: list the venue details here if it's a new record, or choose from an existing location.
 - :guilabel:`Limit Registrations`: when enabled, this setting caps the attendee registrations to a